 Question 3.
 How would it benefit you to believe that as you grow, you become more of who you already are?

-3 Questions Applied to Myth 2 – You Will Grow the Most in Your Areas of Greatest Weakness
+Challenge Myth #2 – You Will Grow the Most in Your Areas of Greatest Weakness

 Question 1.
 How does it serve you to believe that you will grow the most in your areas of greatest weakness?